TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 also for some of the pre-programmed examples for the M1-M24 keys.

 Macros sent to the PC from the built-in keyboard can also be saved to file aX X = 01-99.
-Press [Up] after sending the macros to the PC to assign them to the [M,S,T X]key.
+Press [Up] after sending the macros to the PC to save and assign them to the [M,S,T X]key.

 To set it up at first (displays red xx = Src Num Dst Num) press [Src] once then [Dst] - it will now show M01 M01 i.e. the source and destination macro is M1 and M1.